Go-Back-N ARQ with PHY Layer

 - Tx buffered packets - Tx generates packets in the buffer.
 Each packet is shown as one yellow block.

-- Tx packets to resend - Packets will be retransmitted after timeout shown as orange blocks.
+- Tx packets to resend - Packets will be retransmitted after the timeout shown as orange blocks.

 - Tx packets waiting for an ACK - After sending packets, the Tx waits for the ACKs from the receiver.
 The blue block indicates the Tx waiting for an ACK.